Optimal Displacement Sensing with Spin-Dependent Squeezed States: Engineering spin-dependent squeezing

 \subsection{Speed limit}

 We investigate the smallest achievable duration required to achieve a target squeezing magnitude in an ideal setting.
 To do so, we ignore higher-order error terms and consider evolution under the exact spin-dependent squeezing operator of Eq.~\ref{eq:USq}.
 The duration $t_f$ is minimized when only a single phase loop is performed with $\ell = 1$, and when the stroboscopic sequence is performed only once with $P=1$, giving $t_f = 4\tau$.
-Starting from a spin-polarized state, $\ket{-N/2}_s$ or $\ket{N/2}_s$, the bosonic mode is squeezed by $z = |\zeta N/2|$.
-For a target $z$, using Eq.~\ref{eq:tf} and Eq.~\ref{eq:zeta}, the minimum protocol time $t_f^*$ is,
+Starting from a spin-polarized state, $\ket{-N/2}_s$ or $\ket{N/2}_s$, the bosonic mode is (spin-dependently) squeezed with a squeezing parameter of $z = |\zeta N/2|$.
+Using Eq.~\ref{eq:tf} and Eq.~\ref{eq:zeta} with $g = \eta \Omega/\sqrt{N}$, the minimum protocol time $t_f^*$ is,

-which is independent of $N$.
+For a fixed amount of bosonic squeezing $z$, in terms of the Lamb-Dicke parameter $\eta$ and Rabi frequency $\Omega$ the minimum protocol time $t_f^*$ is therefore independent of $N$.
 In comparison, the duration required to realize spin-dependent squeezing via the second-order sidebands is $t_f^* = 4z/(\eta^2 \Omega)$~\cite{katzBodyInteractionsTrapped2022b}.
 When neglecting higher-order terms, our protocol is therefore faster by a factor of $\sqrt{z}/\eta$.
-Trapped ion experiments commonly operate in the Lamb-Dicke regime where $\eta \ll 1$, in which our protocol is expected to be significantly faster than using the second-order sidebands.
+Trapped-ion experiments commonly operate in the Lamb-Dicke regime where $\eta \ll 1$, in which our protocol is expected to be significantly faster than using the second-order sidebands.
 However, higher-order Magnus and BCH terms may prevent the protocol from saturating the speed bound.
 These terms are negligible only when $g/(\Delta\ell) \ll 1$ and $g^2/\Delta^2 \ll 1$, which requires $t_f \rightarrow t_f \Delta/g^2$.
-In the following section, we turn to numerics to further study the protocol's performance, including the impact of higher order terms.
+In the following section, we turn to numerics to further study the protocol's performance, including the impact of higher-order terms.